-Words poured out of Sam's mouth like soda out of a shaken can.
+Words rushed out of Sam from some deep place inside him.
 "I should have come sooner.
 I should have come more often, Gil, I'm so sorry."

 Gil's smile looked just like him, if you didn't have to see the rest of the face.
 "I told you not to," he said.
 "You only followed directions, for once in your life."